Hospital Authority: Hospital clusters

 Hospital Authority has been providing services to the public under a cluster-based structure since 1993.
-It currently manages 43 public hospitals and institutions, 49 specialist outpatient clinics and 73 general outpatient clinics.
-As of 31 March 2019, it has a workforce of about 79,000 and some 28,000 beds.
-These facilities are organised into seven hospital clusters according to their geographical locations, as shown in the table below.
+It currently manages 44 public hospitals and institutions, 49 specialist outpatient clinics (SOPC) and 75 family medicine clinics (FMC) (formerly known as general outpatient clinics (GOPC).
+(Note: GOPCs have been officially renamed to FMCs in Oct 2025, see this press release) As of 31 March 2019, it has a workforce of about 79,000 and some 28,000 beds.
+These facilities are organized into six hospital clusters according to their geographical locations, as shown in the table below.
 Each hospital cluster comprises a mix of acute and convalescent or rehabilitation hospitals to provide a full range of healthcare services.